luisrowley/simple-request-limiter/README.md

 ## Compromises and Possible Improvements
 - In-Memory Storage: Token buckets are stored in memory, which means they will be reset upon server restart.
 Consider using a persistent storage solution for long-term rate limit tracking.

-- Single Endpoint: The rate limiting is applied uniformly to all routes specified in the config.json file.
-For more granular control, additional logic could be added to handle different routes differently.

 - Scalability: This implementation might not scale well for extremely high loads.
 Consider distributed rate limiting solutions or caching mechanisms for scalability.

 - Logging and Metrics: Consider adding logging to track rate limit usage and metrics for monitoring and analysis purposes.